Search

-A Noahide Woman’s Thoughts About Promoting the Seven Laws
+A Noahide’s Thoughts About Promoting the Seven Laws

-The following personal essay was submitted to the asknoah.org web site by a Bas Noach who wishes to share her thoughts with our visitors.
+The following personal essay was submitted to the asknoah.org web site by a Noahide woman who wishes to share her thoughts with our visitors.

 One needs to realize that when you get close to something holy, it may appear dark.
 For example, on a day of Rosh Chodesh, the date of the new moon, the moon is all dark when the day starts.
 Why start the festive first day of a lunar month when the moon is darkest, and not at its brightest, i.e. full?
 No one can deny that the darkest point in modern Jewish history was the Holocaust.
 But after that, the Land of Israel was returned to the Jews, and ever since, that amazing nation has been making incredible accomplishments in spite of great obstacles.